Los Angeles, the Creative Capital of the World, Is Our Laboratory.

 Faculty

-The Center’s faculty are renowned experts in arts and culture management – both as academics and practitioners.
-Many courses are led by the arts professionals, creatives, and artists who are driving change in Los Angeles and beyond.
-Additional faculty are drawn from CGU’s Drucker School of Management, School of Arts & Humanities, and Museum Leadership Institute.
+The Center’s faculty are renowned experts in arts and culture management in California.
+Courses are taught by arts leaders, practitioners, and policy experts who are driving change in Los Angeles and beyond.
+Additional faculty are drawn from CGU’s Drucker School of Management and School of Arts & Humanities.

 David Pagel